{“content”: “

-JEDDAH — The UAE quit OPEC on the morning of April 28, effective May 1, without consulting Saudi Arabia — and then sent its foreign minister, not its president, to the GCC emergency summit Mohammed bin Salman had convened in Jeddah the same day to project wartime unity.
+JEDDAH u2014 The UAE quit OPEC on the morning of April 28, effective May 1, without consulting Saudi Arabia u2014 and then sent its foreign minister, not its president, to the GCC emergency summit Mohammed bin Salman had convened in Jeddah the same day to project wartime unity.
 The sequencing was not an accident.
 It was an argument, delivered in the grammar of Gulf protocol, that the alliance Saudi Arabia is trying to hold together during the Iran war is fracturing along lines the war was supposed to seal.
+That fracture has been actively cultivated: Iran’s deliberate strategy to fracture Saudi-Emirati solidarity operated not through direct threats to Abu Dhabi but through weaponised disclosures designed to detonate inside Riyadh’s decision-making apparatus.

 Energy Minister Suhail Al Mazrouei confirmed to Reuters that no OPEC member was consulted.
 “This is a policy decision,” he said.
 “It has been done after a careful look at current and future policies related to level of production.”
 In OPEC’s nearly 60-year history, major production decisions have always been coordinated with Riyadh first.
 What Al Mazrouei called a “sovereign national decision” is, in the diplomatic vocabulary of the Gulf, a phrase constructed against the premise of bloc loyalty.